Electricity sector in South Africa

 The Electricity sector in South Africa is an important part of energy in South Africa.
 Most power stations in South Africa are owned and operated by the state owned enterprise, Eskom.
 These plants account for 80% of all the electricity produced in South Africa, and 45% of all electricity produced on the African continent.

 South Africa produced around 245,000 GWh of electricity in 2021.
 Most of this electricity is produced using coal, and is consumed domestically.
-However, the country's energy sector is undergoing a transformation, and shifting towards the greater use of renewables, and a greater prevalence of independent power producers.
+However, the country's energy sector is undergoing a transformation, and shifting towards the greater use of renewables, and a greater prevalence of independent power producers (IPPs).

 In 2022, 12,300 GWh were exported to Eswatini, Botswana, Mozambique, Lesotho, Namibia, Zambia, Zimbabwe and other countries participating in the Southern African Power Pool.

 In the same year, South Africa imported 10,800 GWh from the Cahora Bassa Hydroelectric Power Station in Mozambique via the 1,920 MW Cahora Bassa (HDVC) Power Transmission System.

 South Africa's Integrated Resource Plan, passed by Parliament in its new form in 2025, aims to transform the country's energy sector, shifting generation away from coal, and towards a combination of renewable and nuclear energy.
 Representing a combined investment of R2.2 trillion, the IRP is set to add over 105,000 MW of new generation capacity by 2039.
+The plan was reaffirmed in August 2026, when the Minister of Electricity and Energy attended a conference in China, to pitch the IRP to potential investors.

+After the event, the Minister announced that six Chinese companies were going ahead with plans to build factories for transmission infrastructure in Gauteng.

+As more independent power producers enter the electricity sector, the share of non-Eskom power generation in South Africa continues to grow.
+In February 2026, non-Eskom electricity generation (mainly from renewable wind and solar plants) had grown by 20.4% year-over-year.
+In September 2026, the city of Cape Town was the first in South Africa to sign a power purchase agreement with an independent power producer (IPP), allowing the municipality to source energy outside of Eskom, and at competitive rates.
+The two solar projects that formed the first phase of the tender process will allow the city to source energy at around 20% lower than Eskom's pricing.

+Shifts in the South African energy sector are also being driven by the increased adoption of hybrid and electric passenger vehicles.
+Sales figures for these vehicles, especially in the preowned market, have increased significantly in recent years.
+EV charging infrastructure, much of which uses renewable energy, is expanding.
+Furthermore, a 2026 SANRAL policy formalized public EV charging and battery swapping facilities in the same category as gas stations, and the SA Government's whitepaper position is that all new and upgraded forecourts should include EV chargers.

 Electricity Production

-The South African energy grid has around 60,000 MW of capacity, but with Eskom’s aging fleet of coal power stations, the country faces constant rolling blackouts as they are unable to meet the energy demand.